 Bach's four-part chorales are among the most beneficial of all styles the pianist can practice.
 On this page, Dr. Hall presents an essay on Bach chorales concluded by a list of some of Bach's lesser difficult chorales (arranged in order of BWV numbers) that are recommended to piano students.
-CLICK HERE to peruse or purchase the chorales we have published so far.

 WHAT IS A CHORALE AND WHY PRACTICE THEM?

 J.S.
 Bach’s four-part (or four-voice) chorales are classical music’s ultimate masterpieces in harmony.
 Bach composed a total of over 350 chorales, which come from two sources, the C.P.E.
 Bach Collection and Bach’s approximately 200+ cantatas.
 A typical church cantata by Bach usually included a chorale as the final movement, which most today would refer to as a “church hymn,” although Bach’s chorales are usually a bit more harmonically complex than most popular hymns we are familiar with today.
 All the great composers after Bach — Haydn, Mozart, Schubert, Beethoven, Chopin, Liszt, etc. — were thoroughly grounded in the harmonic style perfected and codified by Bach in his chorales.
 Even though later composers did not always write strictly in four voices as Bach did in his chorales, they nevertheless relied on the voice-leading rules set forth by Bach.